opentraveldata/geobases/README.rst

  >>> geo_a = GeoBase(data='airports', verbose=False)
  >>> geo_t = GeoBase(data='stations', verbose=False)

-You may provide other values for the *data* parameter.
+You can provide other values for the *data* parameter.
 All data sources are documented in a single *yaml* file.

 Here is an overview: